I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/irb/nc-irb-ide-hw-initialize.md

 <p><b><i>IdeHwInitialize</i></b> returns <b>TRUE</b> if the operation succeeds.
 It returns <b>FALSE</b> if the operation fails. </p>

 ## -remarks
 <p>After the miniport driver enumerates the devices on a channel, it calls the <b><i>IdeHwInitialize</i></b> routine one time for each device it enumerates.
-The <b><i>IdeHwInitialize</i></b> routine must configure each device based on the information that is specified in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559090">IDE_DEVICE_PARAMETERS</a> structure, pointed to by the <i>DeviceParameters</i> parameter.
-In exceptional cases, the miniport driver can configure the device by using a set of parameters that differ from those contained in <b>IDE_DEVICE_PARAMETERS</b>.
-In such cases, the miniport driver must update the information in <b>IDE_DEVICE_PARAMETERS</b> to contain the parameter value that it actually used to configure the device.
-After the <b><i>IdeHwInitialize</i></b> routine returns, the port driver updates its cached information with the parameter values that are provided by the miniport driver.</p>

-<p>After the miniport driver enumerates the devices on a channel, it calls the <b><i>IdeHwInitialize</i></b> routine one time for each device it enumerates.
-The <b><i>IdeHwInitialize</i></b> routine must configure each device based on the information that is specified in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff559090">IDE_DEVICE_PARAMETERS</a> structure, pointed to by the <i>DeviceParameters</i> parameter.
+The <b><i>IdeHwInitialize</i></b> routine must configure each device based on the information that is specified in the <a href="..\irb\ns-irb--ide-device-parameters.md">IDE_DEVICE_PARAMETERS</a> structure, pointed to by the <i>DeviceParameters</i> parameter.
 In exceptional cases, the miniport driver can configure the device by using a set of parameters that differ from those contained in <b>IDE_DEVICE_PARAMETERS</b>.
 In such cases, the miniport driver must update the information in <b>IDE_DEVICE_PARAMETERS</b> to contain the parameter value that it actually used to configure the device.
 After the <b><i>IdeHwInitialize</i></b> routine returns, the port driver updates its cached information with the parameter values that are provided by the miniport driver.</p>

 ## -requirements
 <table>